iamMeshi/moba-board-game/rules.md

 ### End
 - Handle any `Passive` effects
 - Handle any [Champion Deaths](#champion-death)
+- Reward for killing minions
-- Gain rewards for killed champions
+- Reward for killed champions

 ## Earning gold